 In QtCreator, simply select Build > Build Project MYSCOPE.
 (You can also use Ctrl + B) This creates the build directory, which by default is next to the scope project directory and starts with ‘build-’, as described above.

 You can also build from the terminal.
 Move to the build directory (after it is created by building at least once from QtCreator) and run: cmake && make

 Successful builds generate the following important files in the separate build directory:

 - BUILDDIR/src/llibMYSCOPE.so: the scope’s shared object used by clients that call the scope

 - BUILDDIR/src/llibMYSCOPE.ini: the file used to launch the scope, as discussed next.

 Running a scope

-If you are using Ubuntu 14.10, you can run a scope on your desktop, directly from the SDK with the Ctrl +R shortcut.
+If you are using Ubuntu 14.10, you can run a scope on your desktop, by selecting the desktop as a device.

 This runs the scope in a standalone window, with developer tools to tweak the ways results are rendered.

 - The scope name or logo displayed in the header is derived from the .ini file